codio-content/ThinkJava/codio-student-unit-exclude/book-structure/generate/.guides/content/variables-and-operators-compiler-error-messages.md

-See the example java code in the left panel.
+Follow along using the example java code in the left panel.
 To compile and run the code, press the "Run!"
 {Run!}(sh .guides/bg.sh javac code/1/Hello.java java -cp code/1/ Hello )